cauldronio/cauldron-deployment/README.md

 Cauldron is using syslog-ng + Matomo for managing the logs.
 Some steps are necessary to have Matomo correctly configured.

 ### Installation steps

+First of all you need to enable it before deploying Cauldron using `MATOMO_ENABLED` variable.

 Go to the port you have Matomo deployed (9001 by default) and follow the installation steps:
 1. Welcome (next)